A Community Toolkit on the 5-Year Water Conservation Plan

 How are we doing?

-Due to COVID-19, the first half of 2020 has been unprecedented and water conservation is working to adapt, just like everyone else.
-Ongoing programs that have been essential components of the office, such as the Children’s Passport Program, have been impacted and city budgets have impacted staffing levels and hours.
-The Water Conservation Office (WCO) is continuing critical programs including tracking water usage efficiency, issuing rebates to water customers, and sending out continuous flow letters to warn customers of likely leaks.
+It was a challening year but the water conservation office did a great job meeting its goals due to the flexibility built into this scorecard.
+Ongoing programs like public outreach and the education program that have been essential components of the office endured the biggest impacts of 2020.
+The Water Conservation Office (WCO) is continuing critical programs including tracking water usage efficiency, issuing rebates to water customers, and sending out leak letters to warn customers of likely leaks.

 The WCO scorecard has been an effective tool to guide, measure, and report on WCO projects.
 The 2020 Scorecard is designed to provide broad guidance to the WCO and its programs, while the 5-Year Scorecard will be the primary guidance document for the WCO during the 2020-2025 planning period.